-Officials from the Department of Economic Development (DED), the Department of Health and Senior Services (DHSS) and the Office of Administration - Budget and Planning (B&P) defer to the Department of Social Services (DSS) for the potential fiscal impact of this proposal.
+Officials from the Department of Health and Senior Services (DHSS) and the Office of Administration - Budget and Planning (B&P) defer to the Department of Social Services (DSS) for the potential fiscal impact of this proposal.

-Oversight notes DED's, DHSS's and B&P's deferral to DSS for a statement of fiscal impact; for fiscal note purposes, Oversight assumes no fiscal impact for DED, DHSS or B&P.
+Oversight notes DHSS's and B&P's deferral to DSS for a statement of fiscal impact; for fiscal note purposes, Oversight assumes no fiscal impact for DHSS or B&P.